-To prepare students for the new reality of practicing law in a global legal environment, the Maurice A. Deane School of Law at Hofstra University has established the Global Legal Practice Externship Program, which allows students to work over the summer in international or domestic unpaid positions for academic credit.
-The Program gives students two options to participate in, with the same academic requirements for both.
+To prepare students for the new reality of practicing law in a global legal environment, the Maurice A. Deane School of Law has established the Global Legal Practice Externship Program, which allows students to work over the summer in unpaid international legal field placements for academic credit.
+The program gives students two options to participate in, with the same academic requirements for both.

 About the Program

-The Global Legal Practice Externship Program relaunches Hofstra's former program into one initiative that includes all unpaid international and domestic opportunities for which students receive academic credit over the summer.
-The two options for student participation allow you to select the method that works best for you — being placed internationally or finding your own placement in the U.S. or abroad.
-The Program awards students 3 academic credits and requires participants to agree to the following conditions:
+The two options for student participation allow you to select the method that works best for you — being placed internationally or finding your own placement abroad.
+The program awards students 3 academic credits and requires participants to agree to the following conditions:

-To be supervised by an attorney who assigns substantive legal work and provides regular feedback
+- To be supervised by an attorney licensed to practice in that jurisdiction, who assigns substantive legal work and provides regular feedback.

-To physically work in the employer’s office a minimum of 200 hours over the summer
+- To physically work in the employer’s office for a minimum of 200 hours over the summer.

-To produce at least 20 pages of legal research based written work that meets the satisfaction of the faculty member supervising the Program (no forms, boilerplate decisions or motions, etc.)
+- To produce at least 20 pages of legal research and analysis that meets the satisfaction of the faculty member supervising the program.

 There are two placement options, each with different application procedures.
-With Placement Option I, we place with an internship via our partnership with Global Experiences, Inc. With Placement Option II, Hofstra awards credit for externships you find on your own.
+With Placement Option I, we place you with an externship via our partnership with Global Experiences, Inc. With Placement Option II, Hofstra Law awards credit for externships you find on your own.
 Both options are supported by financial aid.